domingusj/beesandgreens/content/homepage/microgreens.md

 header_menu: true
 ---

 Our microgreens are available for sale in the market at [Bay Hay and Feed](https://bayhayandfeed.com/) in Rolling Bay.
-We also offer delivery of fresh microgreens to the Bainbridge Island and Poulsbo areas.
-[Reach out to us directly]({{< ref "/#contact" >}} "Reach out to us directly") if you're interested!

 ![Dumplings](images/dumplings.jpg)